otissv/inflection-plus/README.md

-# inflection
+# inflection Plus

-A wrapper around [inflection](https://github.com/dreamerslab/node.inflection) to support array collections.
+A wrapper around [inflection](https://github.com/dreamerslab/node.inflection) to support collections.
 Inflection is A port of inflection-js to node.js module.

 ## Description
 [inflection-js](http://code.google.com/p/inflection-js/) is a port of the functionality from Ruby on Rails' Active Support Inflection classes into Javascript. `inflection` is a port of `inflection-js` to node.js npm package.
 Instead of [extending JavaScript native](http://wonko.com/post/extending-javascript-natives) String object like `inflection-js` does, `inflection` separate the methods to a independent package to avoid unexpected behaviors.